 Data co-occurrence analysis

 Based on what is clearly stated in each manuscript about the co-occurrence (identified as co-occurrence=1 in the database) of 2 or more mycotoxins on the same sample, the number of co-occurrence cases for each crop was extracted.
-Within all the data extracted, in this study the focus was on 4 crops (maize, wheat, barley and oat) and 5 main co-occurring mycotoxins and their modified forms (AFs, DON, NIV, T2+HT2, ZEN) providing a more detailed analysis.
+Within all the data extracted, in this study the focus was on 4 crops (maize, wheat, barley and oat) and 6 main co-occurring mycotoxins and their modified forms (AFs, DON, FBs, NIV, T2+HT2, ZEN) providing a more detailed analysis.
 Soft wheat and durum wheat were aggregated only for co-occurrence data analysis.
 Finally, for each crop aggregation and each co-occurrence, average concentrations and the relative frequency of co-occurrence were calculated.

 In the context of co-occurrence of native forms, the frequency in which a mycotoxin (i.e. AFs, FBs, etc.) was reported alone or in combination with others was recorded, allowing the identification of patterns of co-occurrence and their frequency in the dataset studied.
 This was used to fit a multinomial model to estimate the probability that each of the mycotoxin is present in a sample from food or feed.
 The multinomial model uses the frequencies of each combination of mycotoxin to estimate the probability that a single mycotoxin is present, and this is then used to simulate potential co-occurrence based on the observed patterns reported.